Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 The Lone Star State was once proudly its own republic, and you had better believe a lot of us, myself included, think of ourselves not as US citizens, but Texans, first and foremost.
 Just to illustrate our state pride, our state capital building is, in fact, quite a lot larger, and better looking than the US capital building in Washington D.C.

 Texas is a land of grasslands, prairies, coastal lands, forests, piney woods, swamps, and deserts.
 We've got roughly 40% white non Hispanics, 40% Hispanics, 10% Blacks, and 10% various and sundry persons of other ethnic groups.

 So with all the people, landscapes, history, and Texas pride, it's easy to see why Texas is one of the nation's leading centers for musical arts.
 Texas is famous for Rock, Outlaw Country, Blues, Psychedelic Rock, Tejano, Conjunto, Jazz, and more still.

-This article, however, is about ten of the greatest guitarist from the great state of Texas.
-There are much more than ten fantastic guitarist from my state, and there is no intention to insult anyone by omission.
-I am painfully omitting some persons here in order to provide what I think of as a wider array of musical styles.
+This article, however, is about 10 of the greatest guitarists from the great state of Texas.
+There are much more than 10 fantastic guitarists from my state, and there is no intention to insult anyone by omission.
+I am painfully omitting some individuals here in order to provide what I think of as a wider array of musical styles.

-I also want to say this list has some true virtuoso guitarists, but this list of guitarists from Texas is not about guitar playing virtuosity, but about being well known for being a guitar player, and one from Texas.
+I also want to say this list has some true virtuoso guitarists, but this list not about playing virtuosity.
+It's about being well known for being a guitar player, and one from Texas.
 That said, if you've never heard of someone listed, then it is merely for you not being so familiar with the player's particular genre of music.